A New Theory of Emotions

 1. Expand Your Emotional Vocabulary

-• Discuss emotions with friends from different cultural backgrounds, remain curious to their own interpretations and experiences
+• Discuss emotions with friends from different cultural backgrounds and remain curious about their interpretations.

 2. Develop Interoceptive Awareness

-• Try to take moments in your day where you bring your attention to your body and the sensations you feel.
+• Take moments in your day to bring attention to your body and sensations.

-• Offer your body new environmental or physical experiences like dancing or swimming at the beach.
+• Offer your body new environmental or physical experiences like dancing or swimming.

 • Pay attention to how different environments affect your physical sensations.
-Do you feel differently when you are in an art gallery vs a sports arena?
+Do you feel differently in an art gallery vs. a sports arena?

 3. Reframe Emotional Experiences